 scipy.stats for the chi-square test

 Descriptive statistics were utilized to provide an overview of income categories, adequacy levels, and dependency rates.
 A chi-square test was conducted to assess the association between seasonality and income level.
-Visual representations, such as bar charts and heatmaps, were used to emphasize trends and enhance understanding.
+Descriptive presentations, such as bar charts and heatmaps, were used to emphasize trends and enhance understanding.

 Statistical Hypothesis Testing